Program for Medical Education Innovations & Research Projects

 The Program for Medical Education Innovations and Research (PrMEIR), part of NYU Langone’s Division of General Internal Medicine and Clinical Innovation, is dedicated to advancing medical education scholarship and developing best practices for patient-centered, evidence-based medical education.
 Our research initiatives strengthen the links between physician training and patient health and wellbeing.

 At PrMEIR, we’ve earned a national reputation for our medical education outcomes research, innovative use of standardized patients, and development of performance-based assessments to measure core competence in medical training programs.
-Our researchers also participate in a number of other research focus areas and are involved with conducting clinical trials and hospitalist quality improvement and safety initiatives.
-For more information, email email@example.com.
+For more information, email firstname.lastname@example.org.

 How do we know that medical education prepares healthcare providers to deliver high-quality care?
 An interdisciplinary team of doctors, nurses, researchers, educators, and psychologists at NYU Langone conducts research on medical education outcomes, an initiative known as ROMEO.